 The A-3 visa is granted to the employees, servants and attendants of officials and employees who hold an A-1 visa or A-2 visa.
-Eligible individuals must meet meet the official requirements of 9 FAM 402.3-5(C).
-The family of these visa holders are also accepted under A-3 status.
+Eligible individuals must meet the official requirements of 9 FAM 402.3-5(C).
+The immediate family of these visa holders are also accepted under A-3 status.
 The application process requires that eligible applicants undergo an interview at the embassy or consulate of the foreign nation their superior official represents.

 Proof must also be presented that an applicant is entitled to a fair wage that will allow them to support themselves financially.
 Their pay must be comparable to that of the compensation they would receive from being employed in a similar position as a U.S. citizen.
 The applicant must also demonstrate that they will perform their duties as employees of an A-1 or A-2 visa holder.
 Eligibility for the A-3 Visa is determined by a consular officer.
-A-3 Visa applicants must apply for the visa outside of the U.S.
+A-3 Visa applicants must apply for the visa outside the U.S.

 Applying For An A-3 Visa

 The application process for the A-3 Visa involves several steps.
 These steps may vary depending on the U.S. embassy or consulate where you apply.
 An interview is required for the A-3 Visa.
-These interviews are held at a U.S. Embassy or Consulate outside of the U.S. and do not involve the applicant’s employer or recruiter.
+These interviews are held at a U.S. Embassy or Consulate outside the U.S. and do not involve the applicant’s employer or recruiter.

 - Schedule An Interview at the U.S. Embassy or Consulate of the applicant’s home country

 - Complete the Online Visa Application (as completed in the A-1 and A-2 Visa application process)

 - Non-Immigrant Visa Application confirmation page (From Form DS-160)